Gritfeat-Solutions/rasa-startup-admin-chatbot/data/nlu_data.md

 - noope
 - do you have something else
 - no this does not work for me
+- nooo wait
+- sorry. made a mistake
+- ok i got a wrong end date. i need it fixed
+- sorry made a mistake. lets do this from the beginning
+- mistake on my reason. how do i fix it?
+- need to fix my pending tasks
+- wait theres a typo

 ## intent: options
 - [early leave](early_leave)